 - The title means nothing to those not versed in history, or in other languages, and

 - By not mentioning the word "Galileo" in the course of the poem, the author is reaching out to those with intellectual pretensions like his own, those who can read it and say, "Why, I know who he's talking about!
-He's talking about Galileo!"
+He's talking about Galileo Galilei!"

-As poetry, "E Pur Si Muove" is not wonderful, not horrible; just another joining of words that will disappear in time.
+As poetry, "E Pur Si Muove" is not wonderful, not horrible; just another joining of words that will disappear with time.
 It begins,

 Of course it had been madness even to bring it up,